radian-software/straight.el/README.md

   GitHub][gnu-elpa-mirror].
 You can tell `straight.el` to retrieve packages from this mirror instead of the source repository by customizing the value of `straight-recipes-gnu-elpa-use-mirror` to non-nil.
+You must do this customization *before* the `straight.el` [bootstrap].
 At some point in the future, the default value of this user option will likely change to non-nil.
 Note that changing the value of this user option causes the default value of `straight-recipe-repositories` to shift to:

       (org-elpa melpa gnu-elpa-mirror emacsmirror)